tycrek-archive/pythonplay/README.md

 - "My AI only drives straight!": Collect more data and make it good data, read the tips in Step 1.
 - "My AI crashes into stuff all the time!": Read the above issue.
 - "I'm having trouble installing Tensorflow GPU" or "I'm getting weird tensorflow errors": **GOOGLE IT**.
 I didn't make Tensorflow and I barely understand the basics, so I can't exactly help you there.
-- "My AI just went on a mass genocide!": Burn your computer.
-Then go into hiding.
+- "My AI just went on a mass genocide!": Um..... run.
+Hide.

 ## Roadmap